vjk7989/thirdweb-dimoHacks/README.md

 https://github.com/vjk7989/DimoDEploy

-## (deployed version with id, if unable to login dowload the zip and try)
+## (deployed version with credentials, if unable to login, clone the repo and try locally)
 ```javascript
 npm i
 ```